Skip to main content

 1. Subtract the Pre-Tax Deductions

-Pre-tax deductions are monetary amounts withheld from an employee’s gross pay before taxes are taken out of the employee’s paycheck.
-Pre-tax deductions reduce an employee’s taxable income, resulting in the worker owing less money to state and federal governments in the form of income taxes.
+Pre-tax deductions are monetary amounts withheld from an employee’s gross pay before taxes are taken out of the paycheck.
+They reduce an employee’s taxable income, resulting in the worker owing less money to state and federal governments in the form of income taxes.

 • Child-Care contributions